 You will be able to access full text journals with an Athens password.
 You can set up an Athens account using an NHS computer.
-To search for full text journals, go to www.evidence.nhs.uk and click on ‘Journals and Databases’ link on NHS Evidence; sign into your NHS Athens account and select ‘Access Journals’ .
+To search for full text journals, go to our Discovery Service called ASK and search under the UHB Journals on our website or go to www.evidence.nhs.uk and click on ‘Journals and Databases’ link on NHS Evidence; sign into your NHS Athens account and select ‘Access Journals’ .
 If the full text of an article is unavailable, please request it from your local library by email.
 Walk-in sessions are available with the librarians on all the sites to troubleshoot your queries.
-You can also attend a training session to learn how to search for e-journals by contacting Laura Walsh on ext 40583 or email [email protected]

 I want to learn to search for evidence, is there any training available?

 All the libraries offer a wide variety of training sessions to suit your information needs and learning styles.
 Sessions range from searching on healthcare databases to finding e-journals and learning critical appraisal skills.
-Please click on the link here [Training pages] to see the training schedule for your site Please contact Laura Walsh on ext 40583 or email [email protected] to book on any of the training sessions.
+Please contact the Queen Elizabeth Hospital Library on [email protected] to book on any of the training sessions.

 I want to request an article, how can I go about doing it?

-Any article that is available through HEFT Athens or from other libraries will be supplied to you without any extra cost.
-If we are unable to supply and have to approach the British library, there is a cost of £5 per article.
+Any article that is available through UHB Athens or from other libraries will be supplied to you without any extra cost.
+If we are unable to supply and have to approach the British library, there is a cost of £8 per article.
 No such requests will be processed without your consent.